WDI-HK-6/Class-Notes-And-Exercises/functions.md

 goodFunction(sam);

 // sam remains the same and does not get changed.
-// The original sam variable is preserved for other functions that require sam
+// The original sam variable is preserved for other functions that require sam.

 ```